Phaidon on Rose Essay

 Move Over, Estee Lauder

-This might surprise you, but there’s nothing I love more than getting to write a fashion or beauty business profile.
-Fashionistas don’t take themselves too seriously (the way a U.S. senator always does.)
-And an individual with loads of creativity + business smarts is usually open, self-aware, colorful, intelligent, and thrilled to be interviewed.
-Leslie Blodgett, the visionary behind Bare Escentuals who caused a cosmetic industry revolution with [...]
+Fashionistas don’t take themselves too seriously, the way a U.S. senator always does.
+And an individual with loads of creativity + business smarts is usually open, self-aware, colorful, intelligent, and comfortable being interviewed.
+Leslie Blodgett, the visionary behind Bare Escentuals who caused a cosmetic industry revolution with her crazy mineral foundation, was — as my 13-year old son would say — da bomb.
+You can click on the photo above to link to the New York Times story that I wrote earlier this month, or use this permalink below.

 The Sawataishi Family is Safe